PHP and Laravel

 Views are the heart of the user interface.
 By using Blade, you can easily integrate PHP data into HTML, allowing you to show dynamic content.
 For example, your view for displaying blog posts will loop through all the posts retrieved from the database and render them as HTML.

-6. Authentication and User Management
+6. Authentication and user management

 7. Testing and Debugging

-8. Deploying the Application
+8. Deployment of the Application

 After building and testing your application, the next step is deployment.
 Laravel is highly compatible with several deployment platforms like shared hosting, cloud services (e.g., AWS, DigitalOcean), and specialized Laravel hosting services.
 During deployment, you’ll need to set up the server environment, configure your database, and migrate your database schema to the production environment.